 As a free and open-source operating system, Linux has spawned several distributions over time, spreading its wings to encompass a large community of users.
-From desktop/home users to Enterprise environments, Linux has ensured that each category has something to be happy about.
+From desktop/home users to enterprise environments, Linux has ensured that each category has something to be happy about.

 Also included are security fixes that address pre-existing security issues.
-If you have your Buster system, there’s no need to discard it.
+If you have your Bookworm system, there’s no need to discard it.
 Simply perform a system upgrade using the APT package manager.

 The Debian project provides over 59,000 software packages and supports a wide range of PCs with each release encompassing a broader array of system architectures.
-It strives to strike a balance between cutting edge technology and stability.
+It strives to strike a balance between cutting-edge technology and stability.

-Nevertheless, it is ideal for production servers owing to its stability and reliability and also makes the cut for relatively conservative desktop users who don’t really mind having the very latest software packages.
+Nevertheless, it is ideal for production servers owing to its stability and reliability and also makes the cut for relatively conservative desktop users who don’t mind having the very latest software packages.
 Debian Stable is what you would usually install on your system.

-Debian Testing is a rolling release and provides the latest software versions that are yet to be accepted into the stable release.
-It is a development phase of the next stable Debian release.
+The Debian Testing is a rolling release and provides the latest software versions that are yet to be accepted into the stable release.
+It is the development phase of the next stable Debian release.
 It’s usually fraught with instability issues and might easily break.

-The unstable distro is the active development phase of Debian.
+The Unstable distro is the active development phase of Debian.
 It is an experimental distro and acts as a perfect platform for developers who are actively making contributions to the code until it transitions to the ‘Testing’ stage.

 Overall, Debian is used by millions of users owing to its package-rich repository and the stability it provides especially in production environments.

 Gentoo is a distro built for professional use and experts who take into consideration what packages they are working with from the word go.
 This category includes developers, system & network administrators.
 As such, it’s not ideal for beginners in Linux.

-Gentoo ships with a package management system known as portage which is also native to other distros such as Sabayon, and Calculate Linux which is based on Gentoo and backward-compatible with it.
+Gentoo ships with a package management system known as portage which is also native to other distros such as ChromiumOS, and Calculate Linux, which is based on Gentoo and backward-compatible with it.

 Created and maintained by Canonical, Ubuntu is one of the most popular Linux distros enjoyed across the globe by beginners, intermediate users, and professionals alike.
-Ubuntu was specifically designed for beginners in Linux or those transitioning from mac and Windows.
+Ubuntu was specifically designed for beginners in Linux or those transitioning from Mac and Windows.

-Due to its user-friendliness and elegant UI, Ubuntu is ideal for desktop users and newcomers who are trying to wrap their head around Linux.
+Due to its user-friendliness and elegant UI, Ubuntu is ideal for desktop users and newcomers who are trying to wrap their heads around Linux.
 They can readily get started with default Apps as stated earlier on as they work their way towards getting a better understanding of Linux.